 - You have a limited data plan.

 Anyway, I hope the article helped.
-Let me know what you think and which one you will be using in the comments down below and subscribe to the newsletter for future updates.
+Let me know what you think and which one you will use in the comments below, and subscribe to the newsletter for future updates.